 The visible portions of the wiring are properly installed except where noted below.

-An extension cord is used as a temporary power source for the garage door openers.
+Extension cords are used as a temporary power source for the garage door openers.
 An extension cord is not suitable as a permanent wiring method.
 The installation of a receptacle within cords length of the motors is recommended.